mshirsekar1/DiamondHacks22/Cheating Response Procedure.md

-# MLH Cheating Response Procedure
+# DiamondHacks Cheating Response Procedure

+_Originally forked from the official [MLH Hackathon Rules](https://github.com/MLH/mlh-hackathon-rules)._

 The following is a guide of actions to be taken in the case of an accusation that a team cheated or otherwise violated the rules of competition.
 Violations of the Code of Conduct is handled under the [Incident Response Procedure](https://github.com/MLH/policies/blob/master/incident-response.md).
 Accusations of cheating may include but are not limited to:

 - A team using somebody else’s code
 - A team misrepresenting the work they did
-- A team having too many team members
 - A team using code that was written outside the event

 To determine the validity of cheating instances Major League Hacking defers to the rules adopted by the individual event.
 If the event did not adopt a unique set of rules, the default [MLH Hackathon Rules](https://github.com/MLH/hackathon-rules/blob/master/Rules.md) will be used.